Hybrid Minds Kriegel Model

 The debate between “good old-fashioned AI” (symbolic logic) and modern “connectionism” (neural networks) has persisted for decades.
 A new paper by Graziosa Luppi, “Can AI Think Like Us?
-Kriegel’s Hybrid Model” (January 2026, Philosophies), argues that the path to genuine consciousness lies not in choosing a side, but in fusing them.
+Kriegel’s Hybrid Model” (January 2026, Philosophies), argues that the path to genuine consciousness lies in fusing them.

 The full paper is available here: Can AI Think Like Us?
 Kriegel’s Hybrid Model.